2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![image](assets/fr/58.webp)

 Of course, the Great Depression (the stock market crash of 1929) is no longer relevant today.
-But who is to say that tomorrow another state will not do the same thing and **prohibit any individual from owning bitcoin?**
+But who is to say that tomorrow another state will not do the same thing and **prohibit any individual from owning Bitcoin?**

-Fortunately, this Orwellian dystopia will not prevent anyone from truly owning their bitcoins, as it is impossible to prevent anyone from learning a sequence of words.
+Fortunately, this Orwellian dystopia will not prevent anyone from truly owning their Bitcoins, as it is impossible to prevent anyone from learning a sequence of words.

 But what will happen **if the leaders of our world finally realize that Bitcoin can change the world order, including at the state level?** Bitcoin will then become **"public enemy number 1"?**